matheusfgs/FichamentoArtigoSoftwareTesting/README.md

 **.Test suite Instance Space Adequacy (TISA)**: Métrica que mede a qualidade e adequação de um conjunto de testes com base na diversidade e cobertura das instâncias de teste.
 (Página 9)

+# 3.Fichamento de Citações:

+“GenAI, while being a relatively new technology, it has already see a myriad of applications.
+For example, at the start of the pandemic, Allen AI compiled the CORD-19 dataset [91] with the objective of aiding public health experts in effectively navigating the extensive array of COVID-19 research papers that rapidly emerged.
+Following this, NLPservices like Amazon Kendra were employed to streamline the organization of research insights related to COVID-19” (Página 6, III - GENAI SYSTEMS)

+"Automated testing of AI systems has been significantly researched, with an exponential increase in the number of papers in the last few years” (Página 6, IV - AUTOMATED TESTING OF GENAI SYSTEM)

+“As GenAI systems continue to permeate various domains,from creative content generation to complex decision-making,ensuring their quality and correctness is of paramount importance” (Página 9, VII - Conclusão